jordanmata15/Half-Adder-NN/README.md

 # Running
 1. Navigate to `src` directory
 2. Update `Model.py` to build the model or leave it as is to load the existing model.
-You can reverse the if/else statement to build the model.
+You can reverse the if/else statement in `main()` to build the model.
 3. Run the Model.py
 4. Inspect the stdout for predicted percentage
 5. (Optional) Plot the training data (after building the model)